Noxisa/Job_Search_Match/README.md

 - Converts to lowercase
 - Removes punctuation
 - Normalizes formatting
+- Handles multi-word skills and special characters

 3. Skill Extraction

 * The application identifies relevant skills from both:

 - Resume
-- Job description

-* This is done using:
+* The application extracts relevant skills from both the resume and the job description using:

-- Keyword matching
+- Keyword matching against a structured skill database
+- Skill synonyms and aliases
-- Or a machine learning model (ML.NET)
+- Optional Machine Learning model (ML.NET) in later phases

 4. Skill Comparison